PraFFL: A Preference-Aware Scheme in Fair Federated Learning: The Proposed Method: P ra FFL

-To address another two difficulties (II and III) in Section \ref{s3}, we present a personalized FL framework (see Figure \ref{fig:pfl}).
+To address difficulty (II) in Section \ref{s3}, we present a personalized FL framework (see Fig. \ref{fig:pfl}).
 In this framework, each client's model is divided into two parts (communicated model and personalized model).
-The communicated model \rev{${\bm{\omega}}: \mathbb{R}^{|\mathcal{X}|} \rightarrow \mathbb{R}^{d}$} is the part of the model that is shared between clients. $d$ is the dimension of the data after passing through the communicated model.
-Each client also has a personalized model ${\phi_{k}}: \mathbb{R}^{d} \rightarrow \mathbb{R}^{|\mathcal{Y}|}$.
-The model of client $k$ is expressed as \rev{$\bm{\theta}_k=({\bm{ \omega}}, {\phi}_{k})$.} The setting of the personalized model can solve difficulty (II) because each client's personalized model is optimized according to the corresponding data distribution.
-The optimization goal of our personalized FL framework is as follows: \rev{ }
+The communicated model ${\boldsymbol{\psi}}: \mathbb{R}^{|\mathcal{X}|} \rightarrow \mathbb{R}^{d}$ is the part of the model that is shared between clients. $d$ is the dimension of the data after passing through the communicated model.
+Each client also has a personalized model ${\boldsymbol{\phi}_{k}}: \mathbb{R}^{d} \rightarrow \mathbb{R}^{|\mathcal{Y}|}$.
+The model of client $k$ is expressed as $\bm{\theta}_k=({\boldsymbol{\psi}}, {\boldsymbol{\phi}}_{k})$.
+The inclusion of the personalized model can solve difficulty (II) because each client's personalized model is optimized according to its corresponding data distribution.
+Thus, by taking into account both the communicated and personalized models, the optimization goal of PraFFL can be transformed into

-Our idea is to ensure the performance of the communicated model (Eq. (\ref{bi}b)), and then optimize the personalized model according to the given preferences (Eq. (\ref{bi}a)). \rev{For Eq. (\ref{bi}b), clients collaboratively optimize a global communicated model $\bm{\omega}$ to minimize cross-entropy loss (performance) over their own datasets.
-Given $\bm{\omega}^*$ in Eq. (\ref{bi}a), the system optimizes the personalized models of clients, considering the expected model performance and fairness over clients' preferences.}
+Our idea is to ensure the performance of the communicated model (Eq. (\ref{bi}b)), and then optimize the personalized model according to the given preferences (Eq. (\ref{bi}a)).
+As will be seen in later sections, we consider an iterative optimization process.
+When Eq. (\ref{bi}b) is being optimized, clients collaboratively optimize a global communicated model $\boldsymbol{\psi}$ to minimize cross-entropy loss (performance) over their own datasets.
+After Eq. (\ref{bi}b) has been optimized, the system optimizes the personalized models of clients, considering the expected model performance and fairness over clients' preferences.
+Note that the optimization of communicated model takes into account the preference vector as input.
+These preference vectors are easily leaked through data reconstruction (difficulty (III)) \cite{jin2021cafe}.